 Before your visit

-Our experience has been that we are educating by stealth.
-The farm provides many fabulous opportunities to educate through engagement and enchantment…feeding curiosity, creativity and collaboration.
+It seems we are educating by stealth.
+The farm provides many fabulous opportunities to learn through engagement and enchantment…feeding curiosity, creativity and collaboration.

 Try it here before you visit with your class, discuss with the children and see if what she says is true while you are here.
 This will help the children prepare for some things to look out for on the farm.
 It will help sharpen their eyes and notice more on their visit

 During your visit